Juniper/terraform-provider-apstra/docs/resources/datacenter_device_allocation.md

 - `loopback_ipv4` (String) IPv4 address of loopback interface in CIDR notation, must use 32-bit mask.
 Setting loopback addresses is supported only for Spine and Leaf switches.
 - `loopback_ipv6` (String) IPv6 address of loopback interface in CIDR notation, must use 128-bit mask.
 Setting loopback addresses is supported only for Spine and Leaf switches.
 IPv6 must be enabled in the Blueprint to use this attribute.
 - `name` (String) Web UI label for the system node.
 - `tags` (Set of String) Tag labels to be applied to the System node.
 If a Tag doesn't exist in the Blueprint it will be created automatically.
+Note that this resource takes control of Tags.
+Any tags applied in the design phase will be overwritten by this resource, even if this attribute is omitted.